-We assume you have access to a Dremio installation and you have at least one data source connected.
-If you don’t have these things, you can still follow the tutorial but you won’t be able to try out the steps yourself.
+You will require access to a Dremio deployment and have at least one data source connected.
+Alternatively, you can still follow the tutorial but you won’t be able to try out the steps yourself.

 In Dremio most work is managed as jobs, including all queries.
 Dremio keeps a history of all jobs so you can easily take a closer look at how a job was executed.
 This is where you’ll find information about who submitted the query, how long it ran, the number of results, the SQL that was submitted, and comprehensive profile information.